eonil/SQLite3/README.md

 ````

-You always perform operations in a transaction.
-It's not allowed
+You need to perform any operations always in an explicit transaction.
+It's
-to run any operation without transaction.
+not allowed to run operations without transaction.

-Nested transaction is also supported.
+Nested transaction is also supported. (using implicitly generated savepoint
+names which you can customize)

 ````Swift